In this article you will find:

 Cognitive decline, eye problems, and heart problems are also common in older dogs as is diabetes, arthritis, and various forms of cancer.
 Your dog’s immune system may also weaken, making your routine veterinary check-ups more important than ever.

-Top Dog Food Brands for Senior Dogs
+Best Dog Food for Senior Dogs

 If you want to make sure that your senior dog’s nutritional needs are being met, you should consider switching to a senior dog food product.
 These formulas are specifically designed to meet the unique nutritional requirements of older dogs.

 You may also be able to get by with a standard adult dog food or a breed size-specific formula as long as the protein content is adequate and the fat content is not too high.